Find Affordable College Courses

 The average amount in student loans that other interdisciplinary studies majors at D'Youville College take out while working on their Bachelor's Degree is $22,322.

-New York Institute of Technology came in at #8 in this year’s edition of the Most Popular Other Interdisciplinary Studies Bachelor’s Degree Schools in New York ranking.
-NYIT is a moderately-sized private not-for-profit school located in the large suburb of Old Westbury.
+New York Institute of Technology did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
+It came in at #8 on the list.
+NYIT is a medium-sized private not-for-profit school located in the large suburb of Old Westbury.

 Of the 23 students majoring in other interdisciplinary studies at NYIT, 39% are male and 61% are female.